molecules/Perl6-misc/README.md

 # Perl6-misc
-Some of my miscellaneous Perl 6 scripts
+Some of my miscellaneous Perl 6 scripts »ö«

 ## sbatch_run